CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

    <br>

-:code:`Save (.csv)` consists of saving the fitted parameters and related statistics in a folder predefined by the user, respectively in a .csv and a .txt file using the spectrum file basename.
+:code:`Save Results` consists of saving the fitted parameters and related statistics in a folder predefined by the user, respectively in a .csv and a .txt file using the spectrum file basename (See `here <outputs.html#fit-results>`_  for more details).

 Models